 Walk onto any med-surg floor and pharmacology is not a list—it is a stream of timing decisions, interaction risks, and teaching moments.
 Exams imitate that stream.
 The fix is not a bigger flashcard deck; it is a small set of prototypes per class, a monitoring checklist, and retrieval practice that forces you to explain why a drug is risky—not just its name.

 Ground the science in your pre-nursing foundations: pharmacology modules for ADME vocabulary, fluids and electrolytes for diuretics and renin-angiotensin drugs, and infection control context for anti-infectives.
+For exam-level depth, follow up with the NCLEX-RN anticoagulants lesson, opioid safety lesson, and RPN antibiotic side-effect reporting lesson.
 Then stress-test with the question bank and cross-link to clinical judgment strategy when stems ask what to do first.

 Why mechanism beats brand names